apache/couchdb-fauxton/readme.md

     grunt dev

+You should be able to access fauxton on `http://localhost:8000`

 ### Prepare Fauxton Release
     Follow the "Fauxton Setup" section,
     Edit settings.json variable root where the document will live.  eg.  "/_utils/fauxton/"

     then:

     ./bin/grunt couchdb